跳转至

 {'a': ({'b': 1},)}

-Source code in chanfig/flat_dict.py
+Source code in chanfig/utils/functional.py

 Python